 The NRC evaluates nuclear plant performance as part of its reactor oversight process ("ROP").
-The NRC has five performance categories included in the ROP Action Matrix Summary that is part of this process.
-As of December 31, 2021, Cooper Nuclear Station was in the Licensee Response Column, which is the first or best of the five NRC defined performance categories and has been in this column since the first quarter of 2012.
+The ROP monitors licensee performance in three broad strategic performance areas: reactor safety, radiation safety and safeguards.
+The process focuses on licensee performance within each of the seven cornerstones of safety included in the three strategic areas.
+Results from the monitor cornerstones are compiled and published in the NRC's ROP Action Matrix Summary.
+Best performing plants are included in the Licensee Response Column where routine inspector and staff interaction is the norm.
+As of December 31, 2022, Cooper Nuclear Station was in the Licensee Response Column, which is the first or best of the five NRC defined performance categories and has been in this column since the first quarter of 2012.

 Refueling and maintenance outages are required to be performed at Cooper Nuclear Station approximately every two years.
-The most recent refueling and maintenance outage began on September 26, 2020 and was completed on October 27, 2020.
-During this outage, in addition to replacing 180 fuel assemblies and conducting routine maintenance and inspections, the reactor recirculation motor generator was replaced, a condensate and a condensate booster pump was overhauled, and valve replacements occurred in the service water to turbine equipment cooling system.
-Also, ultrasonic testing of the core shroud occurred, as well as diver cleaning and inspection of the torus.
-The next refueling and maintenance outage is currently planned for the fall of 2022.
+The most recent refueling and maintenance outage began on September 28, 2022 and was completed on November 12, 2022.
+During this outage, in addition to replacing 188 fuel assemblies and conducting routine maintenance and inspections, the emergency station startup transformer, main generator exciter and a reactor feed pump turbine were replaced.
+The next refueling and maintenance outage is currently planned for the fall of 2024.

 Significant operations and maintenance expenses are incurred in an outage year.
 The Board has authorized the collection of these costs over a multi-year period to levelize revenue requirements for expenses and help ensure the customers receiving the benefits from Cooper Nuclear Station are paying the costs.
-The regulatory liability for the pre-collection of outage costs was \$21.0 million as of December 31, 2021 and will be eliminated through revenue recognition during the 2022 outage year.
+The regulatory liability for the pre-collection of outage costs was eliminated through revenue recognition during the 2022 outage year and was \$21.0 million as of December 31, 2021.